wazuh/wazuh-documentation/source/installation-guide/wazuh-dashboard/index.rst

 Hardware requirements
 ^^^^^^^^^^^^^^^^^^^^^

 The Wazuh dashboard can be installed on a dedicated node or along with the Wazuh indexer.
-A 64-bit operating system is necessary.

 - Hardware recommendations